'Protect and Serve' takes on a new meaning in Foxboro schools

 The police chief echoed those sentiments.
 "This is a great opportunity for officers to interact with the kids in their setting at the lunch and have a couple of good laughs and show the human side, that we are people, too."

-Tracy Claypool, food service associate at Ahern lauded the protect and serve program, saying “I think it’s awesome.
-Kids enjoy when officers come to the school.”
+Tracy Claypool, food service associate at Ahern for the past four years, said the protect and serve program is a change for the kids to get to see the officers and have a relationship with them and the officers are fantastic with the kids.
+"I think it's awesome.
+Kids enjoy when officers come to the school."

 Liam Conz, a sixth grader, thinks the program is "cool and fun."